What is AOV?

 AOV is primarily for policy makers, science planners, and data management specialists.
 Use the viewer -- as well as distributed web services -- to better plan, coordinate, and achieve monitoring objectives.
 For example: showcase your network, identify co-location of resources, avoid duplication, and clarify directions.

 Become a Partner to view your monitoring sites in a larger perspective.

-Displayed are hundreds of sites with repeat measurements, with details such as: project title, funding agency, discipline, type of measurement, contact information, and links to datasets.
+Displayed are thousands of sites with repeat measurements, with details such as: project title, funding agency, discipline, type of measurement, contact information, and links to datasets.
 Users can visualize, navigate, select, search, draw, print, export, and more.
 Click through the screenshots below for a quick overview: